sanskarpawar/GoogleDriveAPI_UsingJavaScript/README.md

 ![img](https://github.com/sanskarpawar/GoogleDriveAPI_UsingJavaScript/blob/master/Screenshots/Output.png?raw=true)

 ### Warning:
- **After login If it gives error like this then that email is not granted permission in my google drive developer console.**
+ **After login If it gives error like this then that email is not granted permission in your google drive developer console.**
 ![img](https://github.com/sanskarpawar/GoogleDriveAPI_UsingJavaScript/blob/master/Screenshots/Acounts.png?raw=true)

 **->** For free version of google cloud services you can grant permission hear(only 100 allowd)